 Property Tax

-Your property taxes support services like police, fire protection, garbage collection, transit, parks, recreation, social services and more.
+Your property taxes support services like police, fire protection, roads, transit, parks, recreation, social services and more.

 The Government of Alberta defines taxation as the process of applying a tax rate to a property's assessed value to determine the taxes payable by the owner of that property.